What is a Takeover Bid?

 3. Reverse Takeover Bid

 A reverse takeover bid occurs when a private company purchases a public company.
 The main rationale behind reverse takeovers is to achieve listing status without going through an initial public offering (IPO).
-In other words, in a reverse takeover offer, the private acquirer company becomes a public company by taking over an already listed company.
+In other words, in a reverse takeover offer, the private acquiring company becomes a public company by taking over an already-listed company.

 J. Michaels and Muriel Siebert

 An example of a reverse takeover bid is the reverse takeover of J. Michaels (a furniture company) by Muriel Siebert’s brokerage firm in 1996, to form Siebert Financial Corp.
 Today, Siebert Financial Corp is a holding company for Muriel Siebert & Co. and is one of the largest discount brokerage firms in the United States.